SAP/fosstars-rating-core/docs/example.md

 # Example

-For demo purposes, let's define a very simple security rating for an open-source project.
+For demo purposes, let's define a very simple security rating for an open source project.
 The rating is going to contain 4 features and 2 scores.

 ## Features